Skip to main content Skip to footer

 }

-Lastly comes the scenario of loading the PDF file from a remote URL, which might result in CORS error based on the same origin policy.
-To overcome this error, GcPdfViewer API provides the corsProxy method in SupportApi to load a PDF file from a remote URL without any error.
+Finally, we come to the scenario of loading a PDF from a remote URL, which may result in a CORS error based on the same origin policy.
+To overcome this error, the DsPdfViewer API provides the corsProxy() method in SupportApi to load a PDF from a remote URL without triggering a CORS error.

-Support API is a server-side ASP.NET Core library ships as C# source code with GcPdf and allows to easily set up a server that uses GcPdf to provide PDF modification features to GcPdfViewer.
-Hence, we will host this library as a service in the Angular application project to consume the library on the client side.
+SupportAPI is a server-side ASP.NET Core library that ships as C# source code with DsPdf and allows you to easily set up a server that uses DsPdf to provide PDF modification features to the PDF Viewer.
+We’ll host this library as a service in the Angular application to consume the library on the client side.

-Next, we need to update the AppComponent class (src → app → app.component.ts) code to include reference to the SupportApi service along with passing the remote URL to the GcPdfViewer open method, as depicted in the code below:
+Next, we need to update the AppComponent class to include a reference to the SupportApi service, along with passing the remote URL to the DsPdfViewer open() method, as shown below:

-import { Component } from '@angular/core';
+import { Component, AfterViewInit } from "@angular/core";

-import { GcPdfViewer } from '@grapecity/gcpdfviewer';
+import { GcPdfViewer } from "@grapecity/gcpdfviewer";

 @Component({